Introduction

 Hats In Church… Simply Disrespectful?

 Once again, it depends on your church’s situation.
-Talk with most of the Baby Busters and Boomers- really most churchgoers over 40.
-Even if they don’t think it’s sinful, many of them at least think it’s a bit disrespectful according to the culture in which they came up.
+Talk with most of the Baby Busters and Boomers- really most churchgoers over 50.
+Even if they don’t think it’s sinful, quite a few of them at least think it’s a bit disrespectful according to the culture in which they grew up.

 But, hey, I thought we were loving and serving a God of grace.